nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/resources/MJ_GRUNT_LIVERELOAD.md

 # Using LiveReload

-The Grunt `watch` task has a handy feature bakes right into it.
+The Grunt `watch` task has a handy feature baked right into it.
 It's called livereload.
 By using it, you can force your browser to reload whenever any file that is being watched is changed.

 * When you change SASS, it is transpiled into CSS and the browser reloads automatically so you can see your changes.
 * When you change JavaScript, it is verified and the browser reloads automatically so the new logic is executed.